camunda/camunda-docs-static/get-started/content/spring/project-setup.md

 1. Create a new Maven Project in Eclipse
 2. Add the Camunda & Spring framework dependencies
 3. Add the web.xml file for bootstrapping the Spring container
-4. Add a Spring application context XML configuration file
+4. Add a Spring Java configuration to set up the application context

 In the following sections, we go through this process step by step.